dennoa/react-mf/README.md

 Or if you just want to run it with docker:

-1. `. ./docker-build.sh` to build local docker images
+1. `docker compose up` to run everything, same ports as above
-1. `docker compose` to run everything, same ports as above
+1. `docker compose down` to clean up

 In any case, it will only work if you run it whilst on the VPN.